-- Bring a large pot of water to a boil.
+- If you are blanching your onions, bring a large pot of water to a boil.
 Add enough salt to make it taste like the sea.
 Set a large bowl of ice water nearby.
-Plunge the ramp leaves and oregano into the boiling water for 1 minute.
+Plunge the ramp leaves into the boiling water for 1 minute.
 Remove and quickly cool them down in the ice water.
-Gently dry with a tea cloth or paper towels.
+Squeeze dry with a tea cloth or paper towels.

-- Chop the ramp leaves and oregano and set aside.
+- Chop the ramp leaves and set aside.
 Pesto is best made with a mortar and pestle, thus the name, which means “pound.”
 You can of course make this in a food processor, but it will not be the same.
-To start, add the almonds and crush lightly — as they are roundish, they will jump out of your mortar if you get too vigorous.
+To start, add the pecans and crush them.

-- Add the salt, cheese, ramps and oregano and commence pounding.
+- Add the cheese and ramps and commence pounding.
 Mash everything together, stirring with the pestle and mashing well so it is all fairly uniform.

 - Start adding olive oil.
 How much?
 Depends on how you are using your pesto.
 If you are making a spread, maybe 1/4 cup.
 If a pasta sauce, double that.
 Either way, you add 1 tablespoon at a time, pounding and stirring to incorporate it.
+When it’s a nice rough paste, taste it and add salt if you need to; sometimes the cheese makes the pesto salty enough by itself.
 Serve as a spread on bread, as an additive to a minestrone (like this one), as a pasta sauce or as a dollop on fish or poultry.

 NOTE: If you are using a food processor, add everything but the oil and pulse to combine.
 Then, turn the motor on the processor and drizzle in the olive oil.
 Be careful not to let the mixture become a smooth paste!